 Co-owner of Oregon Dairy, Vic Hurst, understands that solar makes sense.
 Hurst states, “It simply makes sense to utilize the empty space of available roof tops to generate electricity right at the point of consumption.
 By doing so we reduce the need for additional generation and transmission infrastructure, lessen our overall dependence on more costly methods of electrical production, and take advantage of readily available and proven technologies.
 Solar is quite possibly the most viable existing option when it comes to meeting those criteria.
 Because of our long term relationship with MVE and their repeated demonstration of performing to our expectations, they were our preferred install contractor.”

-Oregon Dairy is the first solar system of its size in Manheim Township.
-There are currently 40-45 solar systems installed in Manheim Township all under the size of 15 KW, and a few larger projects are in the works.
+Oregon Dairy is the first solar system of its size in Manheim Township and now as of 2020, it is the 4th largest in Manheim Township.
+There are currently 162 solar arrays installed in Manheim Township all under the size of 15 KW, and a few larger projects are in the works.
 Oregon Dairy’s solar system totals 220.85 KW.
 This means it will produce approximately 264,516 kWh annually, which is about the equivalent of powering 30 average sized homes per year.

 Manheim Township Commissioners were extremely pleased with the project.
 Andrew Bowman, Construction Code Official for Manheim Township stated, “Working through the building permit and inspection process with MVE Solar is proof that a fully compliant PV system can be installed successfully with minimal municipal interference.
 The proactive attitude of both the MVE Solar office and field staff made issuing the building permit and inspecting the PV system easy.
 This was a professional installation by a group of dedicated PV professionals.”